Semantic Relations and Deep Learning: Learning semantic relations

 A node is defined by its features, the related nodes, and the type of relations which connect it with its neighbours.
 Learning a GNN implies learning a hidden state $\emb{h}_v \in \realr^d$ which encodes the neighbourhood information for node $v$.
 This vector can be used to produce an output $\emb{o}_v$ which corresponds, for example, to $v$'s label.
 The basis for inducing such representations is a \e{local transition function} $f$ which combines the features of the node ($\emb{x}_v$), the features of its edges ($\emb{x}_{co[v]}$), the states of the nodes in its neighbourhood ($\emb{h}_{ne[v]}$), and the features of the nodes in its neighbourhood ($\emb{x}_{ne[v]}$).
 Formally, the hidden state is defined as

-The output depends on $v$'s hidden state and feature vector.
+The output depends on $v$'s hidden state and feature vector .
 It is defined as

 where g is a local output function.
 To learn $g$'s and $h$'s internal parameters, GNNs need a loss function.
-It compares the predicted output $\emb{o}_v$ for a node with the gold standard $\emb{t}_v$ from a given training set $\mathcal{V}$:
+It compares the predicted output $\emb{o}_v$ for a node with the gold-standard $\emb{t}_v$ from a given training set $\mathcal{V}$:

 Not only are knowledge graphs incomplete but they are incomplete in an imbalanced way.
 The node degrees and relation frequency plots for Freebase and NELL in Figure \ref{fig:kgstats} (in Section \ref{sec:wefromgraphs}) illustrate this difficulty.
 Because of the skewed structure, using graph neural networks to encode large-scale knowledge graphs can give low-quality encodings of nodes and relations.
-One way of dealing with this skewness is to limit the size of the considered neighbourhood by sampling. \newcite{Niepert2016} shows how to map discriminative Gaifman models (a novel family of relational machine learning models) onto KGs by learning representations from local bounded-sized neighbourhoods.
+One way of dealing with this skewness is to limit the size of the considered neighbourhood by sampling. \newcite{Niepert2016} shows how to map discriminative Gaifman models (a new family of relational machine learning models) onto KGs by learning representations from local bounded-sized neighbourhoods.
 The model is built bottom up from these neighbourhoods, allowing for the efficient transfer of learned representations between connected objects.

 A graph convolution network (GCN) aggregates the signal for each node in the network: it sums over the incoming signals from the node's predecessor nodes.
 The signal can be enriched with information about the type of relations between connected nodes, making them Relational Graph Convolution Networks (R-GCN). \posscite{Schlichtkrull2018} transformation of the incoming signal from a connected node is based on the connecting relation.
 The transformation is encoded as matrix multiplication, where each relation is represented by its own matrix.
 The resulting representations can be used in a link prediction formalism, as discussed in the preceding subsection.